PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ### Making a `GET` request

-GET requests typically are for retrieving data from an API.
-Below is an example.
+You'll typically use `GET` requests to retrieve data from an API:

 ```go
 package main